tom-h/Corpus-Cleaning/PITCHME.md

 ## Archival metadata

-- Descriptive metadata, Rights metadata, Provenance Metadata, Structural metadata
+- Descriptive metadata, Rights metadata, Provenance Metadata, Structural metadata, Content metadata
 - etc

 ---

 ## Research metadata

-- Specific categories of metadata that may overlap with archiving
+- Specific categories of metadata that may overlap with archiving |
-- Coding of categories that inform your research questions
+- Coding of categories that inform your research questions |

 ---